FakeSloth/til/README.md

 When you learn something, add a Markdown file to this repo explaining it in concise terms.
 Place the file in a directory which best describes the content of the tip.
 Create a new directory if no existing one fits.

+Make your own branch and push it to the repo.
 Open a pull request for review.

 # License